KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2026-recap.md

 Issues brought up during Q&A
 * PR authors tend to get more attention than reviewers (co-author is an idea, but messy)
 * it took Paolo months to have the courage to open a PR.
 Language was a barrier.
-Sara believes pair programming can help.
+Sarah believes pair programming can help.
 * In-person sprints are good place for pairing.
 [Django on the Med](https://djangomed.eu/) shout-out.
 * Due to release timeline, be strategic about when asking for help, to include features
 * How to avoid triggering PR author: be polite, be empathetic, clear is still kind